Computing Periods of Hypersurfaces: Introduction

 In higher dimensional algebraic geometry, periods appear in more subtle ways.
-Let us describe an instance where our algorithm performs especially well (see Section \ref{sec:threefold}): degree three hypersurfaces in $\Pp^4$, that is, cubic threefolds.
-A celebrated result of Clemens and Griffiths \cite{clemens-72} implies that no smooth cubic threefold is rational.
+Let us describe an instance where our algorithm performs especially well (see Section~\ref{sec:threefold}): degree three hypersurfaces in $\Pp^4$, that is, cubic threefolds.
+A celebrated result of Clemens and Griffiths~\cite{clemens-72} implies that no smooth cubic threefold is rational.
 Their proof builds upon the study of what they dubbed the intermediate Jacobian, which, in this case, is the quotient of $\Cc^5$ by the period vectors of the threefold.
-They also prove that the cubic threefold is determined by its intermediate Jacobian.
+They also prove that the cubic threefold is determined up to isomorphism by its intermediate Jacobian.
 In light of this result, we expect the explicit computation of the periods of a cubic threefold, and hence its intermediate Jacobian, would be a fruitful source of experimentation.

-Although it is not the emphasis of our algorithm, periods of curves deserve special mention as, historically, a correct formulation of periods developed alongside that of curves as Riemann surfaces.
+Although it is not the emphasis of our algorithm, periods of curves deserve special mention---not least because of the role they played in the development of the modern understanding of periods.
 The Abel--Jacobi map, assigning to each curve its periods, continues to play an important role in algebraic geometry and its applications.

-For instance Guardia \cite{guardia--explicit_genus_3} computed the periods of a particular family of genus three curves and studied their geometry, that is, the positions of the bitangents and the automorphism groups of these curves, using the periods.
-Extending Guardia's methods, Grushevsky and M\"oller \cite{grush-moell--genus4} explicitly computed the periods of families of genus four curves in order to exhibit infinitely many Shimura varieties in the Jacobi locus.
+For instance Guardia~\cite{guardia--explicit_genus_3} computed the periods of a particular family of genus three curves and studied their geometry, that is, the positions of the bitangents and the automorphism groups of these curves, using the periods.
+Extending Guardia's methods, Grushevsky and M\"oller~\cite{grush-moell--genus4} explicitly computed the periods of families of genus four curves in order to exhibit infinitely many Shimura varieties in the Jacobi locus.

-There is also a remarkable connection between the periods of curves and integrable soliton equations \cite{shiota--jacobian-soliton, holden-03}.
-In light of these connections, numerical and symbolic algorithms have been developed to study curves \cite{tretkoff-84,frauendiener-17}.
+There is also a remarkable connection between the periods of curves and integrable soliton equations~\cite{shiota--jacobian-soliton, holden-03}.
+In light of these connections, numerical and symbolic algorithms have been developed to study curves~\cite{tretkoff-84,frauendiener-17}.
 A crucial step involved in solving the soliton equations is the computation of periods of curves, for which various algorithms exist.